 Like any of Australia’s cities, finding the coolest and most delicious places can be a task.
-We’ve collated 10 of the best places to eat in Melbourne.
-Luckly we have not even scratched the surface and could have easily made this list double the size.
+We’ve collated 10 cool Melbourne restaurants you have to try on your next trip.
+Luckily we have not even scratched the surface and could have easily made this list double the size.
 Next time… for now enjoy these great places to eat.

 Designed by the lads at Projects of Imagination, Chin Chin is the hot spot for Asian cuisine in Melbourne.
 In a New York loft style setting, Chin Chin’s food and atmosphere is a delicious assault on the senses.
 Getting a table can be hard, so go early (5:30pm) and grab a drink downstairs at Go Go.
 We recommend the vodka martini.